How long is the recruitment process?

 Can I volunteer if I am under 18?

 For most of our volunteering opportunities you will need to be at least 18-years-old.
-However you can volunteer in our shops from aged 16 and we do have a Young Volunteering Programme, which we run twice a year from July to September and November to January for which applicants need to be between 16 and 18 years.
+However you can volunteer in our shops from aged 15 if you are doing your Duke of Edinburgh and we do have a Young Volunteering Programme, which we run twice a year from July to September and November to January for which applicants need to be between 16 and 18 years.
 More information can be found on our young volunteering page.

 I am only free for the Summer holidays or a short period of time, can I volunteer?